-The fact AppVeyor deployment requires build artifacts on input makes deployment process predictable and repeatable.
+The fact that AppVeyor deployment requires build artifacts on input makes the deployment process predictable and repeatable.

 AppVeyor allows you to deploy using multiple providers as part of the build process (inline deployment) as well as promote builds to existing environments (environment deployment).

-Inline deployment runs as the last phase in the build pipeline and allows configuring multiple deployments running synchronously one-by-one with results in build console.
+Inline deployment runs as the last phase in the build pipeline and allows the configuration of multiple deployments running synchronously one-by-one with results in the build console.

-Environment deployment is triggered manually or through API to deploy “green” build to existing environment.
-A new deployment is registered within a project/environment with results in deployment console.
+Environment deployment is triggered manually or through the API to deploy a “green” build to an existing environment.
+A new deployment is registered within a project/environment with results in the deployment console.
 If you don’t have any existing environments, you can create one at https://ci.appveyor.com/environments.

-The table below summarizes key differences between two modes with lists of deployment providers available in each mode:
+The table below summarizes the key differences between the two modes with lists of deployment providers available in each mode:

 |Inline deployment||Environment deployment|